-The target level for each of the metrics comprising the Company Performance Factor (as well as the threshold and maximum payout levels) and the weighting of each metric were set by the board of directors at levels which reflected expected growth over prior year and desired achievement in key strategic areas.
-In the case of both the Net Annual Recurring Revenue metric and Non-GAAP Operating Income metric, if our Company's actual achievement was less than the threshold amount, the performance factor for the metric was zero.
-Achievement between the threshold amount and the metric cap resulted in a performance factor between 0% and 150%, with 100% being paid out at target.
-Amounts over the metric cap resulted in a performance factor of 150%.
+The target level for each of the metrics comprising the Company Performance Factor (as well as the threshold and maximum payout levels) and the weighting of each metric were set by our board of directors at levels which reflected expected growth over the prior year and desired achievement in key strategic areas.
+In the case of both the Net Annual Recurring Revenue metric and the Non-GAAP Operating Income metric, if our Company's actual achievement was less than the threshold amount, the performance factor for each metric was zero.
+Achievement between the threshold amount and the metric cap resulted in a performance factor of 150%.

-In the case of Key Customer Wins and Guidewire Live Customer Wins, points were awarded based on achievement of certain goals enumerated at the beginning of the year.
-For instance, in the case of Key Customer Wins, contracting with customers of a certain size or in a certain geographic area during the course of the year resulted in points.
-For Guidewire Live Customer Wins, points could be awarded for contracting with customers for paid applications on the Live platform.
-The determination to award such points in any given situation was made by the CEO.
+In the case of Key Customer Wins, points were awarded based on the achievement of certain goals enumerated at the beginning of the fiscal year.
+For instance, in the case of Key Customer Wins, contracting with customers of a certain size or in a certain geographic area during the course of the fiscal year resulted in points.
+The determination to award such points in any given situation was recommended by the CEO and approved by the Compensation Committee.

-For purposes of calculating fiscal year 2013 bonuses, the Company Performance Factor was the sum of the performance factor for each of the four metrics described above, with each metric given a relative weight based on importance, as pre-determined by the board of directors.
+For purposes of calculating fiscal year 2014 bonuses, the Company Performance Factor was the sum of the performance factor for each of the three metrics described above, with each metric given a relative weight of 33.3%.